Human beings depend for their sustenance, health, well-being and enjoyment of life on biodiversity.

 - Create a natural habitat in your backyard or on your farm.

-- Look at plants that are native to your region and help create a backyard sanctuary for local birds and wildlife.
-Find out more about the indigenous plants in the Benalla area.
-Visit the Indigenous Garden on Lake Benalla.
+- Look at plants that are native to the Benalla area and help create a backyard sanctuary for local birds and wildlife.
+Find out more about localindigenous plants by visiting the Indigenous Garden on Lake Benalla.
 Plants native to the Benalla area are included in the booklet Native Vegetation of the Goulburn Broken Riverine Plains.
-Check out Shepparton local government publication 'Gardening with local native plants' If you are interested in seed collection, Native Plant Seed in the Goulburn River Catchment (2004) a seed collection handbook, may be useful.
+Check out Shepparton local government publication 'Gardening with local native plants' If you are interested in seed collection, Native Plant Seed in the Goulburn River Catchment (2004) a seed collection handbook, may be useful as might a visit to Euroa's Arboretum.

 St John’s wort Hypericum perforatum